-The Group's financial instruments consist primarily of cash and cash equivalents, term deposits, restricted cash, short term investments and accounts receivable.
-The carrying amounts of cash and cash equivalents, term deposits, restricted cash, accounts receivable and amount due from/to related parties approximate their fair values due to the short-term maturities of these instruments.
+The Group's financial instruments consist primarily of cash and cash equivalents, term deposits, restricted cash, short term investments, accounts receivable, amount due from/to related parties, long term investments and accounts payable.
+The carrying amounts of cash and cash equivalents, term deposits, restricted cash, accounts receivable, amount due from/to related parties, and accounts payable approximate their fair values due to the short-term maturities of these instruments.